-Here at Baylor, our Energy Champions team is educating us about how to be more environmentally friendly.
+Here at Baylor, we are focused on how to be more environmentally friendly.
 In light of Earth Day, we wanted to pass along some of their great advice.
 Feel free to leave your tips in the comments below.

 These reasons alone would prompt most people to try something else, and about 20 percent of shoppers do ask for paper, but paper and plastic both have environmental impacts that provide compelling reasons to abstain from using either.

 Plastic bags are made from non-renewable petroleum resources and require the use of toxic chemicals during production and processing.
-Plastics production produces 14 percent of toxic air emissions in the United States, and each plant emits an average of 300-500 gallons of contaminated waste water per minute.
+Plastics production produces 14 percent of toxic air emissions in the United States, and each plant emits an average of 300 to 500 gallons of contaminated waste water per minute.

-Paper has its problems too: Every year nearly 1 billion trees are cut down to provide raw materials for American paper and pulp mills.
-Contributing to this figure is the 10 billion brown paper grocery bags used annually in supermarkets across the country requiring virgin fibers to give them the strength to hold heavy groceries.
+Paper has its problems, too: Half of the trees cut down in America each year go to provide raw materials for American paper and pulp mills.
 Pulp and paper mills are also among the worst polluters of air, water and land of any manufacturing industry in the country.

 Significant environmental harm and a portion of our waste stream would disappear if everyone started using cloth bags in place of paper or plastic.
 This is an easy and practical daily choice, and the hardest part is remembering to take cloth bags with you to the store.

-Use durable fabric bags and take them on all your shopping trips, not just to grocery stores – and be sure to keep a set in your vehicle at all times.
+- Use durable fabric bags and take them on all your shopping trips, not just to grocery stores.
+Be sure to keep a set in your vehicle at all times.

-When buying plastic containers, try to buy those that are labeled with a 1 or 2 within the chasing arrows symbol; these two types of plastic are widely recycled.
+- When buying plastic containers, try to buy those that are labeled with a 1 or 2 within the recycling symbol; these two types of plastic are widely recycled.

-Put larger produce items (e.g., oranges and peppers) directly into the grocery cart instead of using the small plastic bags provided.
+- Put larger produce items (such as oranges and peppers) directly into the grocery cart instead of using the small plastic bags provided.

-Wash out soiled plastic food storage bags and containers to get a few more uses out of them (wash two at a time like gloves, inside out – and simply wash your hands).
+- Wash out soiled plastic food storage bags and containers to get a few more uses out of them.
+Turn them inside-out and slip your hands into them, then simply wash your hands.

-This post was authored by Ira Nicodemus, Energy Engineer for CB Richard Ellis and a member of the Energy Champions team at Baylor Health Care System.
+This post was authored by Ira Nicodemus, senior business development manager with Performance Services in Dallas and a member of the Energy Champions team at Baylor Health Care System.